 The airline is also restricting emotional support animals on long-haul flights.
 If a flight is eight hours or more, a support animal is not allowed on board the plane regardless of when a ticket was booked.

-United Airlines followed suit and announced this month that it would also no longer allow kittens and puppies under 4 months old on any flights and any emotional support animals on flights eight hours or more.
-United's policy change goes into effect on Jan.
-7.
+United Airlines followed suit and announced that it would also no longer allow kittens and puppies under 4 months old on any flights and any emotional support animals on flights eight hours or more.

-Beginning in January 2019, United Airlines is limiting the type of animals that can be labeled as emotional support animals to dogs and cats and service animals to dogs, cats and miniature horses.
+United Airlines also limits the type of animals that can be labeled as emotional support animals to dogs and cats and service animals to dogs, cats and miniature horses.

 Why are companies restricting animals?